jetnew/academicpages/_portfolio/you-play-ball-i-play-ball.md

 collection: portfolio
 ---

-Multi-agent reinforcement learning has recently seen rising interest, popularised by projects like Multi-agent Hide-and-Seek and the AI Economist.
-Fascinating behaviour emerge from the interactions of multiple learning agents.
-Bayesian learning has also gotten popular from its ability to quantify and minimise uncertainty.
+Multi-agent reinforcement learning has recently been popular, emerging fascinating behaviour from the interaction of multiple agents.
+On another branch of artificial intelligence, Bayesian learning has also been getting popular from its capacity to quantify and reduce uncertainty.

-I led my project team to combine Bayesian methods with multi-agent reinforcement learning in the Slime Volleyball gym environment that was recently created by David Ha, a researcher whose work I look up to.
-This project is done as part of the CS3244 Machine Learning class, taught by Prof Min-Yen Kan at NUS.
-Our work achieved 1st place by popular vote at the biannual NUS School of Computing project showcase, 17th STePS 2020.
+In this project, we study the effect of Bayesian methods on multi-agent reinforcement learning, and use the Slime Volleyball environment created by David Ha.
+This project is done as part of CS3244 Machine Learning taught by Prof Min-Yen Kan at NUS, and achieved 1st place by popular vote at the biannual Computing Project Showcase, 17th STePS 2020.

-To go straight to the point, our result shows that applying Bayesian methods in multi-agent reinforcement learning improves 4 aspects of training: performance, training stability, uncertainty and generalisability.

-We implemented a Bayesian version of Proximal Policy Optimization (PPO), a popular reinforcement learning baseline algorithm, using TensorFlow Probability and Stable Baselines.

-We designed 3 types of experiments to evaluate the Bayesian version of PPO with its default counterpart: Single-agent training (training against an expert), Self-play (training against itself) and Multi-agent training (training against each other).
+We train an RL agent (and its Bayesian version) in 3 ways: against a baseline expert, against itself via self-play, and against each other for multi-agent training.

 WIP